Positional Encoder Graph Quantile Neural Networks for Geographic Data: Background

-\citet{si2022} proposed a method to generate a model that is independent of quantile selection (Figure \ref{fig:si}).
-For each datapoint sampled during training, $d$ Monte Carlo samples $\tau \sim U(0, 1)$ are drawn.
-Each sample is concatenated with the datapoint features to obtain a corresponding quantile estimate, so for each datapoint there are $d$ predicted quantiles.
-The loss function is similar to Eqn.~\ref{eq:pinball-multi}, but they predict random quantiles $\mathcal{L} = \frac{1}{n \cdot d} \sum_{i=1}^{n} \sum_{j=1}^{d} \rho_{{\tau}_i^j} ( y_i - \hat{q}_i({\tau}_i^j) )$.
+\citet{Tagasovska2019} proposed a method to generate a model that is independent of quantile selection.
+During training, for each datapoint in the batch, a Monte Carlo sample $\tau \sim U(0, 1)$ is drawn and concatenated with the corresponding datapoint feature vector.
+The SQR loss function is similar to Eqn.~\ref{eq:pinball-multi}, but they predict random quantiles $\mathcal{L} = \frac{1}{n} \sum_{i=1}^{n} \rho_{{\tau}_i} ( y_i - \hat{q}_i({\tau}_i) )$, with $\{\tau_i\}_1^n \sim U(0, 1) $.
 As the network learns, it becomes able to provide a direct estimate to \textit{any} quantile of interest.
-Hence, this procedure outputs an inherently calibrated model suitable for conditional density estimation.
-However, \citet{kuleshov2022} argue this method is inefficient in mid-to-high predictor space dimensions.
+Hence, this procedure outputs an inherently calibrated model suitable for conditional density estimation. \citet{si2022} construct NNs with a similar loss function (Figure \ref{fig:si}).

 \citet{kuleshov2022} adapted the architecture from \citet{si2022} into a two-step process for larger predictor spaces (Figure \ref{fig:kuleshov}).
 First, a model is trained to take the original features as inputs and generate low-dimensional representations of the predicted distribution.
 Next, a recalibrator is trained using these \emph{new} features by minimizing the estimated expected pinball loss over $\tau$.
 During inference, the recalibrator takes the new features and an arbitrary $\tau$ as inputs to produce the quantile prediction.
 This method is highly dependent on the choice of recalibrator features.